 The shortcode for a placement could look like this:

-If you want to use Analytics tracking for these ads then the Tracking add-on needs to be enabled on both sites with the correct tracking method and Analytics ID selected.
-Tracking on load works with the Tracking add-on only enabled on the ad-hosting site.
+If you want to use Analytics tracking for these ads then enable the Tracking add-on on both sites with the correct tracking method and Analytics ID selected.
+Database Tracking works with the Tracking add-on only enabled on the ad-hosting site.

 Display and Visitor Conditions will either be ignored or broken.
 If you want to use these conditions, you should create a new ad on the displaying blog using the “rich media” ad type and put the shortcode from the other ad into the content field.
 You can assign conditions to that intermediate ad.

-All in all, this is a fragile feature so please test carefully.
+All in all, this is a fragile feature, so please test it carefully.

 The following message might come up in your multisite children: